armchairancap/xx-substrate-payctl/README.md

 If a payout is successful, an extrinsic hash appears in the output.

-Copy that hash, go to https://explorer.xx.network and search for the hash to find the transaction details.
+Copy that hash, go to https://explorer.xx.network and search for the hash to find transaction details.